oddbird/oddleventy/content/blog/2025/logical-shorthand.md

 There are a few situations
 where physical values make sense.
-If we're applying drop shadows on a multi-language page, we don't need each language to have it's own light source casting shadows in different directions.
+If we're applying drop shadows on a multi-language page, we don't need each language to have its own light source casting shadows in different directions.
 But the majority of web design starts from the flow of text --